The Basics of Osteoarthritis

 Are There Alternative Treatments for Osteoarthritis?

 While recent research has questioned their usefulness, some medical research has shown that the supplements glucosamine and chondroitin may relieve pain in some people with osteoarthritis, especially in the knee.
 There is no evidence that glucosamine can help rebuild cartilage.
 SAMe is another supplement with potential benefits for osteoarthritis.
 In fact, some research has shown it may be as effective an anti-inflammatory drugs.
-Remember to always let your doctor know about any supplements you're taking as they can have side effects and interact with medications.
+Remember to always let your doctor know about any supplements you're taking, because they can have side effects and interact with medications.

 Acupuncture has also been shown to provide significant and immediate pain relief in some people with osteoarthritis.